GMLC-TDC/HELICS/docs/developer-guide/typeConversions.md

 ## Available types

-The specification of publication allows setting the publication to one of following enum values
+The specification of publication allows setting the publication to one of following enum values:

 ```c++
     HELICS_DATA_TYPE_UNKNOWN = -1,